nighthawk/web-longplay/longplay/ios/faq.md

 - _Addiction_: by amount of time spent listening
 - _Brightness_: by the primary colour of the album artwork
 - _Negligence_: by the time it's been since you've last listened to the album, weighted by the rating
+- _Memory_: by the time it's been since you've last listened to the album
 - _Recency_: by date added
 - _Stars_: by the rating you've provided for each song
 - _Random_: shuffles all albums, re-shuffled every time you tap it